 Don't, under any circumstances, purchase a Dachshund puppy without meeting the mother.
 While any female with puppies might be a bit protective of them, this doesn't excuse snapping, biting or any form of aggression towards people who are not threatening the puppies.

 Make sure you have a good contract with the seller, shelter or rescue group that spells out responsibilities on both sides.
 In states with "puppy lemon laws," be sure you and the person you get the dog from both understand your rights and recourses.

 Consider an adult dog from a shelter or a rescue group.
 Many of the health and behavior problems in Dachshunds aren't apparent in puppyhood, but by adopting an older dog, many of them can be ruled out.

 Puppy or adult, take your Dachshund to your veterinarian soon after adoption.
 Your veterinarian will be able to spot visible problems, and will work with you to set up a preventive regimen that will help you avoid many health issues.
 Ask specifically about preventive care for ears, since dogs with floppy ears are prone to infections.
 Discuss how to protect your Dachshund from back injuries as well.

 Pet Insurance for Curly-Coated Retrievers

-Pet insurance for Curly-Coated Retrievers costs more than for mixed breed dogs.
-This is because Curly-Coated Retrievers are much more likely than mixed breed dogs to make claims for hereditary conditions that are expensive to treat.
+Pet insurance for Dachshunds costs more than for mixed breed dogs.
+This is because Dachshunds are much more likely than mixed breed dogs to make claims for hereditary conditions that are expensive to treat.

-Embrace pet insurance plans offer full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Curly-Coated Retrievers are susceptible.
-The best time to get pet insurance for your Curly-Coated Retriever is when he's a healthy puppy.
+Embrace dog insurance plans offer full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Dachshunds are susceptible.
+The best time to get pet insurance for your Dachshunds is when he's a healthy puppy.
 You can't predict what will happen in the future, and pet insurance is the one thing you can't get when you need it the most.